GeorgeGkinoudis/GeorgeGkinoudis/README.md

  ## Hi there 👋

-I'm George, a Web Developer based in Greece.
+I'm George, a Front-End Developer based in Greece.

 I mostly work on frontend stuff - Javascript, PHP , Css.